The global skills and competency framework for the digital world

 Contributes to the development of a strategy for curriculum evolution.

-Ensures that relevant current domain research is represented in the curricula.
+Ensures relevant current domain research is represented in the curricula.

 Subject formation: Level 7